maryhosseiny/Mini-Hospital-Database-/README.md

 medication and patients to the hospital), the event log is cleared.
 This is so that the user will have an easier time tracking the changes they have made to the system.
 Hence, the example below will first have a date along with a time followed by an "Event log cleared."
-After which any changes made by the user to the database is logged then displayed once the program closes.
-This can be seen in the third and forth line of the example, where time and date are shown and are followed by the "New patient added."
+After which any changes made by the user to the database is logged.
+Keep in mind that these events will ONLY be displayed once the program closes.
+This can be seen in the third and forth line of the example, where time and date are shown and are followed by the "New patient added." where we can see that the user added a new patient to the database.

 ### Example Event Logging: